18F/ux-guide/_pages/resources.md

 - [Accessibility guild (#g-accessibility)](https://gsa-tts.slack.com/messages/g-accessibility/)
 - [Research guild (#g-research)](https://gsa-tts.slack.com/messages/g-research)

-### Labs
+### Microrequests

-Whenever you’re in need of a particular skill — help polishing a presentation; content design; or a front-end development — 18F’s internal labs can provide support.
-The development, writing, and design labs are virtual centers, staffed by 18F colleagues from various teams to provide personalized help within each discipline.
-Any 18F project is eligible for help (with preference towards billable work as it aids in our goal towards cost recoverability).
-For more information, visit the [Writing lab](https://handbook.18f.gov/writing-lab/#portfolio-of-services), [Design lab](https://github.com/18F/design-lab), and [Dev Slack channel](https://gsa-tts.slack.com/messages/C02CD5VUQ/).
+Whenever you’re in need of a particular skill — help polishing a presentation; content design; or front-end development — 18F’s microquest staffing team can provide support.
+[The microrequests channel](https://app.slack.com/client/T025AQGAN/CNFHBCXDW/user_groups/S0148T6HBNG) is the space where you can request assistance from 18F colleagues to get personalized help on projects.
+Each discipline should be represented at any time in the channel.
+The only limitation is that microrequest tasks must require fewer than 8 hours of work for the person providing the assistance.
+Any 18F project is eligible for help, with preference towards billable work as it aids in our goal towards cost recoverability.
+For more information, visit the [Microrequests Section in the TTS Handbook](https://handbook.tts.gsa.gov/microrequests/) and the [Microrequests Slack channel.](https://app.slack.com/client/T025AQGAN/CNFHBCXDW/user_groups/S0148T6HBNG)

+### Presenting the work
+The most common way we socialize our research is through presentations.
+These presentations can vary widely based on the audience.
+Here are a few presentation-building tips:

+* Utilize the 18F branded templates to save time and help maintain consistency.
+[Research presentation template](https://docs.google.com/presentation/d/1hB0tX65pHGRESHc2e_tGlO65Q4AGwSWFuqhSNImNuRk/edit#slide=id.g118c086a31_0_21) to start with for research presentations.
+* Work with [the microrequests staffing team](https://app.slack.com/client/T025AQGAN/CNFHBCXDW/user_groups/S0148T6HBNG) if you are uncertain how to articulate or visualize an idea.
+The presentation should have enough text in it that someone who wasn’t in the room can read through it and understand the project.
+* Feel free to include references or links to further reading at the end of your presentation deck.
+If you’re curious or need inspiration it can be helpful to browse our past [path analysis reports/presentations.](https://github.com/18F/project-artifacts/blob/master/projects.md)

+Our [design wiki](https://github.com/18F/Design-Wiki/wiki) contains additional synthesis examples.

 ### Tools